 All travellers must complete a registration form prior to crossing the border.
 This also applies to Norwegian citizens.
 You can do this digitally here or in paper form here.
 You cannot register your journey digitally any earlier than 72 hours prior to the time of arrival.
 If you have questions or require assistance in connection with the registration, please call +47 33 41 28 70.
 This service is operated by the Government.

-Mandatory testing on the Norwegian borders
+Mandatory testing at the Norwegian borders

 The Norwegian government has introduced mandatory testing at border crossings for persons who have been to an area that necessitates quarantine upon arrival in Norway.
 Tests are free of charge.
-More informaton and exemptions from the rule can be found here.

-For more exemptions from the travel restrictions and updated information about current travel restrictions, we ask you to visit the following web portals:
+Updated information about current travel restrictions, we ask you to visit the following web portals:

 We kindly ask you to look up information on these pages before contacting the Embassy and Consulates with your questions.